rahulinux/docker-wordpress/PITCHME.md

 ### HOW DO THEY DIFFER FROM A VM?
 ![Containervsvm](http://windowsitpro.com/site-files/windowsitpro.com/files/uploads/2015/01/docker%20overview.jpg)

+---

+### Why Containers ?

+Four key benefits of using containers

+**Portable** : Image can be ship, it’s mutable, image has versions **Flexible** : You can create clean, reprodusable and moduler environment **Fast** : Speed at start quickly containers, Caching layer of docker make faster build container **Efficient** : we can allocate exactly resource we want like cpu,memory, it does require full operating system.

+---

+### Container Platform

+  - Docker ( we are using this )
+  - AWS ECS
+  - LXD
+  - LXC
+  - RKT

 +++

 An **image** is a lightweight, stand-alone, executable package that includes everything needed to run a piece of software, including the code, a runtime, libraries, environment variables, and config files.